Rrtk2/RRLab/README.md

 #### Package definition
 The RRLab package was created as a personal package, filled with tools to help with (big-data) analysis and machine learning.
-The main interesting functions are RRFE and KDEA.
+The main interesting functions are RRFE and KDEA!

 ---